Grew • Command Line Interface

 Example with Multi mode, one request and a key clustering of the output

-With the same data as in the previous example, the following command:
+Using the same data as in the previous example, the following command:

 grew count -request ADJ_NOUN_pre.req -key N.Number -i en_fr_zh.json -tsv